What is Forex?

 As an example, let’s look at the USD.
 The US stands for United States and the D stands Dollar.

-focus are called the “majors”.
-The most widely traded currencies are
+The currencies on which the majority of traders focus are called the “majors”.
+The most widely traded currencies are represented on the grid below:

 Not to be confused with major currencies are the major currency pairs.
 The Major Pairs are any currency pair with USD in them.
 For example, the EURUSD would be considered a Major Pair.